Lilies are tall perennials that can grow in height from 2-6 feet high.

 - Keep soil moist but do not overwater.

 - Allow foliage to die naturally after the lily has finished flowering.

-- Apply a balanced fertilizer when the plant breaks dormancy, and then again when flowers begin to open.
+- Apply a balanced fertiliser when the plant breaks dormancy, and again when flowers begin to open.

 Most lilies are suitable for pots.
 Plant them 2 inches apart at a depth twice the height of the bulb.
 Pick off and crush red lily beetle if they appear.
 Taller varieties may need staking.
 Refresh the top layer of compost in the pot in autumn and renew all the pot’s compost every third year or so.

 Two pots of lily bulbs purchased at Morrisons were added at the allotment in May 2020: Asiatic ‘Stargazer’ and also ‘Mysterious Blend.’

 I planted these to add a splash of dramatic summer colour.
 They were both potted-up on 15 May.

 ‘Mysterious Blend’ started to show above ground at the very end of May.
 When the plant crested it already showed intact but miniature flower heads.
 Amazing!